 11.01 Individuals only performing contracted services for the college are not employees, but are independent contractors subject to the provisions outlined in the purchasing section of the policy.
-Such contracts must be approved by the College President or Vice President of Business Affairs prior to the agreement.
-Generally, if an individual is subject to the control or direction of another with respect to work objectives, but not with respect to the means and methods for accomplishing the objectives, he/she is considered an independent contractor and not an employee.
-(IRS code SEC.3401 Reg 31.3401)
+Such contracts must be approved by the College President.

-W-2'S AND 1099'S
+W-2 And 1099 Forms

-- 12.01 W-2's are distributed in January of each year as per IRS guidelines. - 12.02 1099's are distributed in January of each year as per IRS guidelines.
+- 12.01 W-2 Forms are distributed in January of each year as per IRS guidelines. - 12.02 1099 Forms are distributed in January of each year as per IRS guidelines.